-Beware of therapists who are too identified with a particular therapy “brand.”
+Beware of therapists who are too identified with a specific therapy “brand.”
 They have already decided how to treat you before they have met you, let alone understand you.
-Also beware of therapists who claim expertise in many forms of therapy.
-No one is expert in everything.
+Beware, too, of therapists who claim expertise in many forms of therapy.
+No one is an expert in everything.
 You may end up with a dilettante, or someone more concerned with filling their schedule than their integrity.

-Beware of therapists who overemphasize that they specialize in certain diagnoses or disorders.
+Beware of therapists who overemphasize that they specialize in a specific diagnosis or disorder.
 A psychiatric diagnosis tells us little about how to help.
 (See my blog on this.)
 The causes of emotional suffering are generally woven into the fabric of our lives—how we live, how we view ourselves and others, how we connect with people or fail to connect, what we desire and dread, what we know about ourselves and do not wish to know.
 A therapist’s expertise is about understanding how that fabric is woven and can potentially be rewoven, not about diagnoses.

 The initial sessions should focus on developing a shared understanding of what is really the matter—an understanding that makes sense to both of you.
 “What is really the matter” is not your depression or anxiety or eating disorder; it is what is going on psychologically that is causing these difficulties.
 A shared understanding of what is the matter provides a focus for therapy—and effective therapy has a focus.

 Many therapists speak of the “therapeutic alliance" but fewer seem to understand what a therapeutic alliance entails.
-It does not just mean that you feel a positive connection.
+It does not just mean that you feel a connection.
 It is not an alliance based on just anything.
 A therapeutic alliance is an alliance based on a shared purpose—around the work you are there to do.
-A therapeutic alliance has three elements:
+It has three elements:

 - There is mutual agreement about the purpose of therapy.

-- There is mutual agreement about the methods you will use in pursuit of this purpose.
+- There is mutual agreement about the methods you will use to achieve this purpose.

 All three elements are necessary.
 I often see the first without the other two.
 That makes for a warm and supportive relationship but not for meaningful psychological change.